What is an online course?

 - Assess your own technical abilities

-- Obtain ready access to a computer and the Internet
+- Obtain regular access to a computer and the Internet, and have a backup plan

 - Perform basic computer and Internet browsing functions